espocrm/documentation/docs/administration/troubleshooting.md

 Often the problem is caused by a webserver PHP version being lower than the minimin required.

-File permissions can be set not proper values on some shared hostings after upgrade.
+File permissions can be set to not proper values on some shared hostings after upgrade.

 Check permissions of the files: